DerGuru/The-Resonant/Parts/The_Resonant Part 2 - In Search for Elyra.md

 **That flash wasn’t a keep-alive.**

-> *Not a keep-alive.
+*Not a keep-alive.
 A probe.
 Quality low, intent unknown.
 We don’t answer pings.*

-## The Dealer’s Trap
+## Dealer’s Trap

 The basement shop had the kind of lighting that made coins look honest and people look slightly underwater.
 Four mismatched fluorescents hummed at different ages, two cool-white, one tired blue, one that took a breath between flickers.
 The smell was citrus cleaner over dust, as if someone had mopped truth onto the floor and left lies on the shelves.